PieterCooreman/QuickerSite/README.md

 ## Templating engine

 You can use the [QuickerSite Template Generator](https://pietercooreman.github.io/QuickerSite-Template-Generator/) or [JStemplates.com](https://jstemplates.com/) to generate responsive web designs to use in QuickerSite.
+You can also use the Cover Generator for stand alone Covers: https://pietercooreman.github.io/Cover-Generator/

 ## Docs